You don't see anything. Wave hands!

 Keep reading as HVAC.com, your trusted advisor for all things HVAC-related, discusses common causes of sweaty air ducts and how to prevent this issue.

-A small amount of duct sweating typically won’t cause harm; however, excessive condensation can damage your ductwork.
+A small amount of duct sweating typically won’t cause harm; however, excessive condensation on ductwork can cause damage.
 The most common problems caused by ductwork condensation include corrosion, duct material degradation, reduced effectiveness, leakage, and mold and mildew growth.
 It’s imperative to contact a reputable HVAC technician to inspect the ductwork and make the appropriate fix before further damage occurs.

 “When it’s hot and humid, there’s going to be condensation on the registers and the ductwork,” said Jessica Wicks, President of DUCTZ, a national provider of commercial and residential air duct cleaning and HVAC restoration services.
 “If you can locate the problem, it could be as simple as replacing the air filter or insulating the ductwork.
 But when it’s dripping, that’s problematic, and it could lead to microbial growth.”